anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

 the Certificate Management Protocol (CMP) {{RFC4210}}
 profiled in {{I-D.ietf-lamps-lightweight-cmp-profile}}
-or Certificate Management over CMS (CMC) {{RFC5272}}. that are more flexible and independent of the transfer mechanism because they represent certification request messages as authenticated self-contained objects.
+or Certificate Management over CMS (CMC) {{RFC5272}}.
+These protocols are more flexible, and by representing the certification request messages as authenticated self-contained objects, they are designed to be independent of the transfer mechanism.

-Depending on the application scenario, the required RA/CA components may not be part of the registrar.
+Depending on the application scenario, the required RA/CA components may not be part of the BRSKI registrar.
 They even may not be available on-site but rather be provided by remote backend systems.
 The registrar or its deployment site may not have an online connection with them or the connectivity may be intermittent.